 My point is that every single dog is an individual.
 Evert single dog is a study of one.
 Researching a particular breed’s tendencies and determining whether you are capable of providing an outlet for inherent behaviors that MAY rear their head is a wonderful idea.
 It is perfectly possible to provide appropriate outlets for hard wired behaviors that may manifest in unwanted ways if not redirected properly.
 For example, not all Border Collies herd sheep.
 In fact, I would venture that most don’t.
 Research by dog behavior experts supports this fact.
 Yet many regular people, who are not dog trainers, successfully live with Border Collies.
 I live with a Caucasian Ovcharka.
 His breed was originally bred to guard livestock.
 I don’t have any livestock.
 He guards myself and his canine housemates but he certainly isn’t pinning anyone when they come into my house.
 He also isn’t threatening strangers while we are in public.
 It was simple to teach him to ask me if there was a problem with anything he saw.
 Alertness is what his breed tells him to do.
 Not kill wolves.

 I ran a breed specific rescue for Dobermans for many years.
 At one time, I had a litter of five Doberman puppies in rescue and one of them was a bit more challenging behaviorally than the others.
 I decided that I would require prior Doberman experience for the adopter of this particular puppy.
 The family that adopted her had previous Dobermans.
 For a year and a half, I believed that I made the right choice.
 Then one day she was returned.
 The family couldn’t handle her properly, despite their previous experience with the breed.
 She remained with me in foster for a year and a half.
 Then along came the perfect family for her.
 They had no previous Doberman experience at all.
 Yet the match was created by the universe and they all could not be happier.
-It’s been almost four years now without an issue.
+They lived together successfully until she passed of old age.
 Never say never.
 And we are back to generalizations of any kind not being accurate.

-This is but one example that shows that breed traits don’t define the life of the dog.
-Genetics, when they allow breed traits to show themselves notable, are far overshadowed by environmental factors.
-Where this is of vital importance is in breeds that have an attraction to people who are looking to feel special.
-When you state that your breed should ONLY be “owned” by “special” people who are very familiar with this ‘special” breed who can handle them well, you then create an unhealthy attraction to that breed in that segment of society looking to add to their status symbols.
-That is the worst “truth” that you can say about a breed.
+This is but one example that shows that 'breed' traits don’t define the life of the dog.
+Genetics, when they allow breed traits to show themselves notably, are usually far overshadowed by environmental factors with regards to training.
+Where this is of vital importance is in breeds who attract people who are looking to feel special.
+When you state that your breed should ONLY be owned by 'special' people who are very familiar with this ‘special” breed who can handle them well, you then create an unhealthy attraction to that breed in that segment of society looking to add to their status symbols.
+That is the worst 'truth' that you can say about a breed.
 Any breed.
 The list of breed specific fanciers that make statements like that is long sadly.
 But it’s so much more dangerous to the breed in question when you make these statements about powerful looking breeds.
-American Pit Bull Terriers, Staffys, many of the Mastiff breeds, Dobermans, Rottweilers the list is long.
+American Pit Bull Terriers, Staffys, many of the Mastiff breeds, Dobermans, Rottweilers, the list is long.
 A dog should not be considered an accessory.
-Don’t make YOUR chosen breed a target by people who want the latest fad or the “toughest” dog.
+Don’t make YOUR chosen breed a target by people who want the latest fad or the 'toughest' dog.
 You are not doing the breed a favor.

-THIS is what creates more backyard breeders and more dogs of any “special” breed dumped in shelters and rescues.
+THIS is what creates more backyard breeders and more dogs of any 'special' breed dumped in shelters and rescues.
 It’s not really movies that feature such breeds.
 It’s the talk that surrounds the movies.
 It’s the build up that surrounds the movies.
 It’s the image that some of the movies create.
 Stop it.
 Really.
 Belgian Malinois are poised to be the new “in” breed with the movie release of Max.
 Should everyone run out and get one?
 Of course not, but I could say that about any breed, from Great Danes to Yorkies.
-Anyone with some common sense and reasonable dog savviness, in particular of herding and guarding breeds (of which there are many varieties) can handle this experience just fine with some reasonable effort.
+Anyone with some common sense and reasonable dog savviness, of a working line breed (of which there are many varieties) can handle this experience just fine with some reasonable effort.
 This is the same kind of effort that any dog fanatic would expend for any breed that they have, whether said dog be herding, guarding, hunting or mixed.